-• People were given the opportunity to discuss their end of life wishes and staff had been appropriately trained.
+• People were given the opportunity to discuss their end of life wishes.

 Is the service well-led?

 Well-Led - this means we looked for evidence that service leadership, management and governance assured high-quality, person-centred care; supported learning and innovation; and promoted an open, fair culture